All Episodes

 Yes, sir, I am.

-It'll be a moot point, the wind.
+The wind, yeah, it'll be a mood point, the wind.

 It'd make that look like a calm day.